The conference is now over. Thank you to all for your support! Some photo souvenirs of the event can be found here.

-The 14th International Conference on the Short Story in English will take place from 13 to 16 July 2016 at East China Normal University, Shanghai, China.
+The 14th International Conference on the Short Story in English will take place from 13 to 16 July 2016 at East China Normal University, Shanghai, China, with the theme: "Influence and Confluence in the Short Story: West and East".

 "I would really hope that this would make people see the short story as an important art, not just something you played around with until you got a novel." - Alice Munro, on receiving the Nobel Prize for Literature 2013.
 Source: The New York Times, October 11, 2013.